Originally published at: Retiring in Portugal: The Definitive Guide

 - Proof of income

 You’ll receive a temporary permit after submitting the proper documents, which is typically valid for five years.
-After that, you’ll need to apply for a permanent residence.
+After that, you’ll need to apply for permanent residence.

 Another popular way to gain residence in Portugal is through The Portugal Golden Visa.